Kromster80/wr_toolkit/WR2 MTKit2/ReadMe.txt

 AFC11/FVR support is limited.

 Version History:
-                    Fixed MOX>LWO export of models with 65k+ polys Fixed scroll to zoom the model after using new menus (they "caught" the scroll events) Refactoring
+2.4.4   2022.11.16  New MOX>LWO export library that correctly exports models with 65k+ polys
+                    Fixed parts placement in exported MOX>LWO files Fixed scroll to zoom the model after using new menus (they "caught" the scroll events) Refactoring
 2.4.3   2022.09.28  New load/save/import/export menus